S-AR-A/Logistics-Operations-Database/README.md

 # Logistics Operations Database (in progress . . 🔨)

-Given the data as .csv files, The goal of this project is to modify schema, add SPs etc to make a decent SQL Server database.
+Given the tables as .csv files, The goal of this project is to modify schema, add SPs etc to make a decent SQL Server database.

 ## Procedures